dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 You can diagnose most problems by checking the logs.
 You can view the logs using the [[Open Logs Command|dendron.topic.commands#dendrondev-open-logs]]

+### Server Logs

+Dendron has two sets of logs - client and server.
+The client logs you can access using the `Open Logs Command`.
+You can access the server logs by following the tutorial [here](https://www.loom.com/share/3d04cb1d6f904ac099d73e083e62ee2f
+).

 ## Upgrading

 ### Error upgrading